yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 unit tests.
 All they care about is that PDF document that should be downloadable.
 So the trick with a unit test won't work.
 What do you do?

-{% quote Production errors are not programmers' mistakes, though delayed tickets are %}
+{% quote Production errors are not programmers' mistakes, though delayed tickets are. %}

 It depends on many factors, and most of these factors are not technical.
 They are political, organizational, managerial, social, you name it.
 However,